Wivik/linux-explained/book/01-06-chapter-6.md

 ```

 ![The cat command returns the file content.
 The content is redirected to the grep stdin channel and the command outputs its final result.
 The user did not see the transformation.](./img/shell-pipeline.png)

-The `cat` command returns the file content.
-The content is redirected to the `grep` stdin channel and the command outputs its final result.
-The user did not see the transformation.

 Now let's use a more practical example of shell pipeline.
 Use-case : I want to extract for GitHub's meta API the IPv4 subnets for the API service.